 However, it is left to the poultry farmer or the individual to obtain necessary information from renowned breeders and hatchers on the characteristics and capabilities of the various species and decide on the one or a combination of the species to breed, depending on the individual or personal objectives.
 The same applies to every other person who intends to rear the chickens, either as pets or for their eggs and meat.

 2. Old Age

-This is one of the main reasons a hen will stop to lay eggs.
-Naturally, as a hen progresses with age, its egg-laying capacity diminishes until it eventually stops to lay eggs entirely.
+This is one of the main reasons a hen will stop laying eggs.
+Naturally, as a hen progresses with age, its egg-laying capacity diminishes until it eventually stops laying eggs entirely.
 This is irreversible.
-However, the rate at which egg-laying capacity of a hen diminishes and the time it ceases entirely to lay eggs depends on the respective species ass indicated above.
-The basic fact is that a hen lays fewer eggs as it gets older and will eventually stop to lay any eggs within its lifetime
+However, the rate at which the egg-laying capacity of a hen diminishes and the time it ceases entirely to lay eggs depends on the respective species as indicated above.
+The basic fact is that a hen lays fewer eggs as it gets older and will eventually stop laying any eggs within its lifetime

 The age of animals including the hens, can’t be reversed at any point in time; hence, its adverse effect on the ability of a hen to lay eggs could not be reversed equally.
 However, some actions could be taken when the existing flock starts to register a visible drop in their reproductive level.
 They include the following:

 - As a flock could comprise of varied species, the breeder should be watchful and identify hens that have ceased to lay eggs entirely and could then take any other desirable actions from the subsequent ones below.